 Accelerating On The Straight

-The traction circle presents an interesting way to think about how grip is used by the car’s tires.
+The traction circle presents an interesting way to think about how grip is used by your car’s tires.
 Although it can be utilized in a strictly mathematical manner to calculate exact forces, it is best used as a tool to illustrate the mechanics behind proper cornering technique, and to show what happens at the limits of a vehicle’s traction capabilities.